 Important Resume Tips

-- Double Check: It’s embarrassing when you go to hand over your resume, only to notice a typo.
+- It’s embarrassing when you go to hand over your resume, only to notice a typo.
 Double or triple check the spelling and grammar before submitting your resume anywhere.
 A great way to do this is by having someone you trust to read it over first.
+This is the easiest way to create an effective resume.
+Errors will not only look bad, but can effect your application.